Public Administration (PUB ADM)

 PUB ADM 202.
 Introduction to Public Policy.
 3 Credits.

 Contemporary issues in American public policy.
 Substantive public policies such as those dealing with the American economy, health care, energy, environmental quality, the welfare state and social programs.
-Models of the policy process are also considered.
+Models of the policy process and citizen engagement are also considered.

 FSS.

 PUB ADM 215.
-Introduction to Public Administration.
+Introduction to Public and Nonprofit Service.
 3 Credits.

-Using case studies, this course explores the principal tools and methods for conducting public affairs, the external and internal elements affecting public agencies, and the role of these elements and the human dimension in creating and implementing public policies and programs.
+This course explores the principal tools and methods for conducting public service, the external and internal elements affecting public and nonprofit agencies, and the role of these elements and the human dimension in creating and implementing public policies and programs.

 Fall and Spring.